HomeSustainabilityDecoding Product Labels: How to Tell If a Product Is Sustainable?

 ANSI stands for the American National Standards Institute.
 They keep an eye on formaldehyde emissions for particleboard and set some basic levels that particleboard should be below.

 Since particleboard is often used in modern products, this is a vital thing to look for.
 The California Air Resources Commission Board (CARB) also monitors particleboard in California.
-Safe products – usually furniture – will be ANSI or CARB compliant and thus will make the air around you safer.
+Safe products, such as furniture, will typically be ANSI or CARB compliant, making the air around you safer.

 Use Common Sense